412-Sea-Island-South/FocusProjects/index.md

 There are different types of quantum gates, such as Clifford gates, and diagonal gates.
 You can read more about Quantum Operations in [my article](https://www.medium.com/swlh/introduction-to-quantum-operations-e797fae3fab).

+### Applying Quantum Operations
+#### Creating a Superposition
+We'll start off with the most basic thing possible.
+And that is to create a simple superposition of two qubits.
+We do this using the Hadamard gate.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown